daijro/hrequests/README.md

     allow_redirects (bool, optional): Allow request to redirect.
 Defaults to True. history (bool, optional): Remember request history.
 Defaults to False. verify (bool, optional): Verify the server's TLS certificate.
-Defaults to True. timeout (int, optional): Timeout in seconds.
+Defaults to True. timeout (float, optional): Timeout in seconds.
 Defaults to 30. proxies (dict, optional): Dictionary of proxies.
 Defaults to None. nohup (bool, optional): Run the request in the background.
 Defaults to False.
     <Additionally includes all parameters from `hrequests.Session` if a session was not specified>